guida-lang/glsl/README.md

 - `Ok Syntax.TranslationUnit`: If the shader was parsed successfully, it returns an abstract syntax tree (AST) representing the GLSL code.
-- `Err String`: If parsing failed, it returns an error string describing the issue.
+- `Err { position : Int, messages : List String }`: If parsing failed, it returns an error object describing the position where the error occurs, and a list of error messages.

 ### Example